 Network in Network (NIN)

 NIN is one of the most famous methods for solving CIFAR10 problem.
 It is a deep network structure to enhance model recognition ability.
+The overall structure of NIN is a stack of Multilayer Perceptron Convolution (MLPConv) layers, on top of which lie in the global average pooling and the objective cost layer.
+For the CIFAR10 classification task, we tuned the number of layers in both NIN and the micro network, as well as the hyper-parameters.
+We added some sub-sampling layers between MLPConv layers, just as CNN does.
+Inspired from our experiments in CNN, we also added Batch Normalization layers to accelerate the training process.

-Here is the framework of layers in our NIN in order: MLP1, Max-Pooling Layer, Dropout Layer1, MLP2, Average-Pooling Layer1, Dropout Layer2, MLP3, and Average-Pooling Layer2.
+Here is the framework of layers in our NIN in order: MLPConv Layer1, Max-Pooling Layer, Dropout Layer1, MLPConv Layer2, Average-Pooling Layer1, Dropout Layer2, MLPConv Layer3, and Average-Pooling Layer2.